Is a Basset Hound the Right Dog for You?

 In this Same Research

 Basset Hound rate very low in aggression towards other dogs, strangers and other small animals.
-This research would tend to confirm the belief that most Basset Hound are laid back and easy to get along with.
+This research would tend to confirm the belief that most Basset Hound have an affectionate nature and are laid back and easy to get along with.

 Basset Hound Humor